Improving Treatment in Atherosclerotic Renal Artery Stenosis (ARAS)

 Therapeutic utilization of progenitor cells and stem cells is becoming an attractive alternative to conventional treatments, especially for diseases that are refractory to other treatments.

-Recent projects involved delivery of adipose tissue-derived mesenchymal stem cells (MSC) into the stenotic kidney with or without concurrent revascularization to restore cellular integrity and to decrease the progression to renal failure in swine ARAS.
+Recent projects involved delivery of adipose tissue-derived mesenchymal stem cells (MSC) into the stenotic kidney with or without concurrent revascularization to restore cellular integrity and to decrease the progression to renal failure in swine models and in patients with ARAS.

-Current projects in the Renovascular Disease Lab involve delivery of MSC in metabolic syndrome and characterization and delivery of MSC-derived membrane microparticles (microvesicles and exosomes) using RNAseq and proteomics approaches.
+Our current projects involve delivery of mesenchymal stem cells in metabolic syndrome and characterization and delivery of MSC-derived membrane microparticles (extracellular vesicles, such as microvesicles and exosomes) using RNA-seq, proteomics and epigenetic approaches.

 One of the potential underlying causes for the failure of revascularization to restore renal function is mitochondrial damage.
 MTP-131 (bendavia) is a novel compound that targets the mitochondria to stabilize cardiolipin, improve energy utilization and attenuate apoptosis associated with cardiovascular insults.

-Research in the Renovascular Disease Lab evaluates the potential effects of intrarenal infusion or subcutaneous injections of bendavia for improving renal function, reducing apoptosis and the progression to fibrosis in the swine ARAS kidney and heart, as well as in the metabolic syndrome.
+Our research evaluates the potential effects of intrarenal infusion or subcutaneous injections of bendavia for improving renal function and reducing apoptosis and the progression to fibrosis in the swine ARAS kidney and heart and in metabolic syndrome.

-For more information about the Renovascular Disease Lab's research project on improving treatment in atherosclerotic renal artery stenosis, email Alfonso Eirin Massat, M.D.
+For more information about our project on improving treatment in atherosclerotic renal artery stenosis, email Alfonso Eirin Massat, M.D.